g-sherman/plugin_build_tool/README.md

 ##Usage

+*pb_tool* requires a configuration file in order to do anything.
+By default, *pb_tool* assumes a file name of pb_tool.cfg, although you can specify a different one using the ``--config`` options in most commands.

-To display the available command, just enter `pb_tool` on the command line:
+To display the available commands, just enter `pb_tool` on the command line:

     $ pb_tool
     Usage: pb_tool [OPTIONS] COMMAND [ARGS]...